Suri312006/undergradthesis/thesis.typ

   degree: "Computer Engineering B.S."
 )

+// DANIEL feedback
+// overall great start, I'd extend the intro a little bit, its a litte sparse
+// and could use a few more things, same thing with future work and conclusion.
+//
+// run a spell check
+//
+// more feedback throughout, feel free to take or ignore

 #mol-abstract[
   Traditional operating systems permit data access through the kernel, applying security policy as a part of that pipeline.
 The Twizzler operating system flips that relationship on its head, focusing on an approach where data access is a first-class citizen, getting rid of the kernel as a middleman.
-With this data-centric approach, it requires us to rethink how security policy interacts with users and the kernel.
+  This data-centric approach requires us to rethink how security policy interacts with users and the kernel.
 In this thesis, I present the design and implementation of core security primitives in Twizzler.
 Then I evaluate the security model with a basic and advanced scenario, as well as microbenchmarks